Unchained112/Unchained112.github.io/_posts/2021-12-10-cpp-notes-for-interview.md

 I have been wanting to become a game developer since I studied and tried some directions in Computer Science during my bachelor's study.
 The idea behind this is that even if I cannot get away with programming, at least I could work on something that I love.
 However, this is a start of a nightmare until now.
 I found there is just so much to learn in order to just get a job in the game industry.

 Thus, I decided to document what I learned as a reference for later review, and as a record of my growth.
 All those things start with this summary of C++.
 If you are reading this, I would assume you already have some background knowledge about programming, as the content won't begin with very basic knowledge.
+I would be glad if you find this blog helpful!

 ## Polymorphism and Virtual Function